DataDog/vault-gpg-plugin/docs/http-api.md

 - `key_bits` `(int: 2048)` – Specifies the number of bits of the generated master key to use.
 Only used if generate is true.

+- `expires` `(int: 31536000)` – Specifies the number of seconds from the creation time (now) after which the subkey expires.
+If the number is zero, then the subkey never expires.

 - `exportable` `(bool: false)` – Specifies if the raw key is exportable.
 Note that this will apply to all subkeys, too.

 #### Sample Payload